 Operations in or over the Great Lakes outside Canadian waters are mobile operations as described in the United States summary.

 Further information and Updates

 Although the information above has been checked for accuracy, changes will occur over time and errors do creep in.
-If you have any updates, changes or questions, please contact George Gorsline, VE3YV, RAC International Affairs Officer at or use the contact form on the RAC website at http://wp.rac.ca/executives/ addressed to the International Affairs Officer.
+If you have any updates, changes or questions, please contact the Serge Bertuzzo, VA3SB the RAC International Affairs Officer at or use the contact form on the RAC website at https://wp.rac.ca/executives/ addressed to the International Affairs Officer.